rodalbert/rodalbert/index.md

 Welcome to Rodrigo Alberto home page

-I'm a Coder and Data Analyst.

 # What I done

-Former Student of Computer Science Engeneer in [IST Técnico Lisbon](https://tecnico.ulisboa.pt/en/) where i learn to solve coding and logic problems.

 Former Coder in [FreeCodeCamp Lisbon](https://www.freecodecamplisbon.org/) where i work in teams in order to improve coding skills.